Indonesia pauses distribution of a batch of AstraZeneca vaccine | Health

 Indonesia pauses distribution of a batch of AstraZeneca vaccine

+AstraZeneca Indonesia said it "respects" the government's decision about the temporary suspension.
+"We share the government's value that patient safety is the highest priority and AstraZeneca has robust processes in place for the collection, analysis, and reporting of adverse events," it said in the statement.

 Since the start of the pandemic early last year, Indonesia has recorded around 1.74 million cases of infection of the novel coronavirus that causes the potentially fatal COVID-19 respiratory disease.
-The country's death toll stands at 47,967.
+The country's death toll stands at 48,093 as of Sunday.
 The government has been pushing to accelerate its vaccination programme to control the spread of the virus.
-Official data showed that as of Saturday, nearly 9 million people have been fully vaccinated.
+Official data showed that as of Sunday, nearly 9 million people have been fully vaccinated.
+(Writing by Fransiska Nangoy; Editing by Clarence Fernandez, Christopher Cushing, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)